leopardshadow/VLSI-Testing/hw6/report.md

 ### Discussuin

-For a large circuit, random pattern generation greatly reduces the number of patterns and time.
+From above results, I found that for a large circuit, random pattern generation greatly reduces the number of patterns and time.
+It is necessarily true for a small one.

 ## Part.e - ATPG for bridging faults

-In this part, I tried to transform the origianl problem, ATPG for bridging faults to ATPG for single stuck-at faults.
+In this part, I tried to transform the original problem, ATPG for bridging faults to ATPG for single stuck-at faults.

-Consider two neighboring gates A and B, for type-AND bridging faults, it can be viewd as A s-a-0 when B is 0 or B-s-a-0 when A is ; for type-OR, similarly, it can be viewed as A s-a-1 when B is 1 or B s-a-1 when A is 1.
+Consider two neighboring gates A and B, for type-AND bridging faults, it can be viewed as A s-a-0 when B is 0 or B-s-a-0 when A is ; for type-OR, similarly, it can be viewed as A s-a-1 when B is 1 or B s-a-1 when A is 1.
 For each type of fault, if one of two conditions is satisfied, we say that the fault can be detected.

 ### Run